hendraraman/intel-oneAPI/README.md

 ## Step-by-Step Code Execution Instructions:
   This Section must contain set of instructions required to clone and run the prototype, so that it can be tested and deeply analysed

-## What I Learned:
-   Write about the biggest learning you had while developing the prototype